wolfspyre/puppet-eucalyptus/README.md

 -	it enables the `ntp` service

 The **eucalyptus::repo** class controls the eucalyptus repos.
 It can be tuned to not manage any yum repos if your setup is managing them elsewhere.

+The **eucalyptus::sc** class is responsible for the installation, configuration, ordering, and enablement of the SC packages and services.
+It generates the `$registerif` variable via a regex of the `$eucalyptus::conf::vnet_pubinterface` variable, and sets the `$host` variable from the `ipaddress_${registerif}` variable.

+The **eucalyptus::sc::config** class is responsible for realizing the certificate files exported from the `eucalyptus::clc::config` services

+The **eucalyptus::sc::install** class is responsible for installing the `eucalyptus-sc` package, and enabling the `eucalyptus-cloud` service.

+The **eucalyptus::sc::reg** class is responsible for exporting an exec resource by which nodes can register the sc component.
+It runs `/usr/sbin/euca_conf` with the necessary flags to register the node, unless the *$host* resource is found in the output of `/usr/sbin/euca_conf --list-scs`

 ###Hiera Example